hradiladam/calculator/TESTS/known-issues.md

 preprocess() in preprocessor.

 Severity:
-Very Low – purely cosmetic, does not affect evaluation, user will never see the additional parentheses
+Very Low – does not affect evaluation and user will NOT be able to see the additional parentheses as the issue only exists in backend.

 Priority:
 Very Low.

 STATUS: Open.
-Test skipped for now - non-issue.
 Tests skipped for now.